PowerShell/PowerShell/docs/maintainers/releasing.md

 ## Building Packages

-> Note: Linux and Windows packages are taken care of by our [release build pipeline](https://dscsolutions.visualstudio.com/PowerShellWindowsDocker/_Build/index?path=%5C&_a=allDefinitions), while the OSX package needs to be built separately on a macOS.
+> Note: Linux and Windows packages are taken care of by our release build pipeline in VSTS, while the OSX package needs to be built separately on a macOS.

 The release build should be started based on the `release` branch.